Translating Terrorism in Bangladesh

 • As a Muslim country, Islamic law does not accept ‘adoption’ as such but offers ‘guardianship’, a similar provision for the caring of an orphan.

 • Like many Asian countries, Bangladesh tends to value blood-related parenthood more highly.
-Parents’ blood lineage with children is considered more important in society.
+Parents’ blood lineage with their children is considered more important in society.

-• Bangladesh law does not permit non-Bangladeshi citizens to be the legal guardian of children.
+• Bangladesh law does not permit non-Bangladeshi citizens to be the legal guardians of children.
 Only a Bangladeshi citizen by birth or a Bangladeshi citizen who is also a naturalized citizen of a foreign country can obtain guardianship of a Bangladeshi child.

 That does not mean adopting a Bangladeshi child is not possible.
-In the USA, adopting a Bangladeshi child from Bangladesh is only possible by Bangladeshi-American citizens.
+In the USA, adopting a Bangladeshi child from Bangladesh is only possible for Bangladeshi-American citizens.
 Bangladesh is not a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.
-Bangladeshi law does not allow for full adoption of Bangladeshi children.
+Bangladeshi law does not allow for the full adoption of Bangladeshi children.
 Therefore, Bangladeshi Americans considering the adoption of Bangladeshi children must obtain guardianship from a Bangladeshi court and subsequently adopt the child in the United States.

 Children adoption of Bangladeshi origin in USA, 1999-2015